House meetings are Sundays @ 7:00 PM in the Commons (Apt. 106) [HM 1-18-15]. [HM 09-12-18]

 Officers shall not be permitted to authorize, without house approval, a payment plan:

-When you purchase something for the coop write the following on the receipt before turning it in to the rent/receipt box in the commons:
+When you purchase something for the coop, write the following on the receipt, then take a picture and email it to firstname.lastname@example.org.
+[HM 04-05-20]

 If one receipt has two categories, write the breakdown on the receipt for each category.

 This policy is to be on display above the rent/receipt box in the commons.

 A member may receive an expense reimbursement from the house only after all receipts are turned in and both the treasurer and the expense bookkeeper have approved.

 By the final day of each month, the treasurer and bookkeeper must publish the following statistics on the mailing list and in the commons:

 Anyone current on their payment plan will not have their name listed.